THE TRUE FACTS ABOUT NUCLEAR POWER

 The government recently announced that the winner for the contract to build new nuclear power stations in the UK will be Rolls-Royce.

-And at a recent stakeholders meeting a representative of Great British Nuclear Energy told us that there would also be a nuclear reactor built at Berkeley.
+However, at a recent stakeholders meeting, a senior representative of Great British Nuclear-Energy told STAND that there would definitely be a nuclear reactor built at Oldbury.
+We believe there is every indication that this will be a large nuclear power station built by Westinghouse to US safety standards.

 Read on to find out why this will be bad for the area and the UK, dangerous, too expensive, unnecessary and will hold back the development of renewable power.

-Read why the proposed new SMRs - 3 of which are probably to be built at Oldbury and another at Berkeley on the banks of the river Severn in Gloucestershire - are a con trick that can never solve the problems of carbon free energy supply.
+Read why the proposed new SMRs - the first 3 of which are going to built at Wylfa in North Wales, with others possibly following later at Oldbury on the river Severn in Gloucestershire - are a con trick that can never solve the problems of carbon free energy supply.

 Huge tax payer and bill payer subsidies will be needed.
 Nuclear Power generation is ridiculously expensive.
 So why on earth...?